NateWr/restaurant-reservations/readme.txt

 * Add your booking form to any page, post or widget area
 * Customize all notification messages, and date and time formats
 * Add and edit bookings from the admin panel
+* Send customers an email about their booking from the admin panel

 More features will be added to this plugin and addons will be created which extend the functionality or integrate with third-party services.
 Follow future developments at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Restaurant%20Reservations) or read the Upgrade Notices when you see updates for this plugin in your WordPress admin panel.